journalehsan/bomi/src/mpv/DOCS/man/vo.rst

                 vec4 color = texture(tex, pos);
                 return vec4(1.0 - color.rgb, color.a);
             }

+    ``deband``
+        Enable the debanding algorithm.
+This greatly reduces the amount of visible banding, blocking and other quantization artifacts, at the expensive of very slightly blurring some of the finest details.
+In practice, it's virtually always an improvement - the only reason to disable it would be for performance.

+    ``deband-iterations=<1..16>``
+        The number of debanding steps to perform per sample.
+Each step reduces a bit more banding, but takes time to compute.
+Note that the strength of each step falls off very quickly, so high numbers (>4) are practically useless.
+(Default 1)

+    ``deband-threshold=<0..4096>``
+        The debanding filter's cut-off threshold.
+Higher numbers increase the debanding strength dramatically but progressively diminish image details.
+(Default 64)

+    ``deband-range=<1..64>``
+        The debanding filter's initial radius.
+The radius increases linearly for each iteration.
+A higher radius will find more gradients, but a lower radius will smooth more aggressively.
+(Default 16)

+        If you increase the ``deband-iterations``, you should probably decrease this to compensate.

+    ``deband-grain=<0..4096>``
+        Add some extra noise to the image.
+This significantly helps cover up remaining quantization artifacts.
+Higher numbers add more noise.
+        (Default 48)

     ``sigmoid-upscaling``
         When upscaling, use a sigmoidal color transform to avoid emphasizing